article background

 Origin Hot Water Heating Explained

-Most apartment dwellers have what’s called ‘centralised’ or ‘bulk’ hot water, which means you cop an extra bill for your hot water usage.
+Most apartment dwellers have what’s called ‘centralised’ or ‘bulk’ hot water, which means you cop an extra bill for hot water usage.
 The supplier of your hot water is chosen by the body corporate or management, which in the vast majority of cases is Origin Energy – one of Australia’s largest integrated energy retailers.
 In this article, Canstar Blue explores everything you need to know about Origin Energy’s hot water service.
 We also dissect an Origin hot water bill to highlight the key parts that you should be aware of.

 What is Bulk Hot Water?